Price graphs: Utilizing the structural information of financial time series for stock prediction

 To employ graph structures for deep learning, graph embedding has aroused much research interest.
 With the advantage of preserving node content, graph structure, and additional information, graph embedding is capable of embedding graph nodes into latent, low-dimensional spaces \citep{zhang2018network}.
 After obtaining the new node representations, conventional vector-based learning methods can be conveniently and efficiently employed for graph analysis tasks; this inspires us to take advantage of structural information for time series prediction.

-Traditional efforts in learning low-dimensional vectors for vertices in networks have been considerably successful with respect to performing prediction and classification tasks \citep{ribeiro2017struc2vec, grover2016node2vec}.
+Traditional efforts in learning low-dimensional vectors for vertices in networks have been considerably successful with respect to performing prediction and classification tasks \citep{ribeiro2017struc2vec, grover2016node2vec, dai2021attention, yu2020estimating}.
 Based on the proximity of nodes derived from learned embeddings, the future interactions between users can be extracted from a social network \citep{song2009scalable}.
-In addition, through dynamically computing a user's recent preferences by referring to the embedding of check-in points of interest (POIs), a location-based model was introduced to help discover attractive and interesting POIs \citep{xie2016learning}.
+In addition, through dynamically computing a user's recent preferences by referring to the embedding of check-in points of interest (POIs), a location-based model was introduced to help discover attractive and interesting POIs \citep{xie2016learning, lin2021go}.
 For financial problems, with a bipartite network constructed from mutual fund shareholding data in the real world, the intrinsic properties of stocks were extracted from the latent space to optimize technical indicators and target the critical factors of market crashes \citep{li2019individualized}.
-While intrinsic stock information is captured, this bipartite graph may not be applicable to more refined problems, such as daily stock prediction, because stock graphs contain only coarse-grained information.
+Besides the interrelationships among stocks, various networks, which consists of financial institutions, cryptocurrencies, stock indices and stock sectors, are constructed for investment/portfolio assistances \citep{bouri2018does, ji2018network, shahzad2021impact}.
+While excellent performance has been confirmed, these target graphs may not be applicable to more refined problems, such as daily stock prediction, because these graphs contain only coarse-grained information.